Arlington Ban On Short-Term Rentals Stands After Recent Court Ruling

 ARLINGTON, Texas (CBSDFW.COM) – The city of Arlington’s ban on the majority of short-term rentals is still standing after the latest legal challenge.

-The Second District Court of Appeals in Fort Worth recently upheld the city of Arlington’s regulations for listings on sites like Airbnb and Vrbo.READ MORE: Texas Republicans File House Bill Calling For Audit Of 2020 Election Amid Debate Over Election Integrity Bills
+The Second District Court of Appeals in Fort Worth recently upheld the city of Arlington’s regulations for listings on sites like Airbnb and Vrbo.READ MORE: Kaufman County Sheriff’s Office Seeks 3 'Subjects Of Interest' In Fatal Shooting Near Community Pool

 “We are quite encouraged by this,” said Dave Schwarte, an Arlington homeowner who helped found the Neighborhoods Are For Neighbors Coalition.
 “This decision is important for Arlington, of course, because what is means is we can continue to rely on the ordinance that allowed us to reclaim our neighborhoods.”